thesolarnomad/ttn-to-aws-iot/README.md

 * replace `<APPEUI>` and `<ACCESSKEY>` of the TTN node.
 * update the broker host: `XXX.iot.XXX.amazonaws.com` to match what is shown as `REST API endpoint` when you look into the details of your created Thing in AWS IoT.
 * put the certificates into the right spot and/or update the paths.

+and finally import your adapted flow into NodeRED.